apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

         PACKET_TOS (32)
         TCP_NOTSENT_LOWAT (64)

+   Note: TCP_FASTOPEN and TCP_NOTSENT_LOWAT socket options not valid when mptcp is enabled
 .. note::

    This is a bitmask and you need to decide what bits to set.
 Therefore,